VladyslavDP/vuetify-boilerplate/README.md

 TODO

 1. Add props +
 2. Add logic for uloading and removing documents..
-Should be in vuex
+Should be in vuex +
-3. Add extractor for comments
+3. Add extractor for comments +
 4. Add mimetypes +
 5. Add rules +
-6. Add signature get documents service + include meta data for groups
+6. Add signature get documents service + include meta data for groups +
+7. Add readonly rule (in prod)
+8. Add data types (in prod)
+9. Add backend (in prod)

 ---